Do You Feel Like You Just Haven’t Been Yourself Lately?

 Feeling unusually irritable or on edge over small issues

-If any of this resonates with you, please know you’re not alone—and there is a path forward.
-If you decide to pursue therapy, we’ll work together to help you regain energy, reconnect with what brings you joy and develop lasting coping strategies for managing depression.
-The truth is that depression does not define who you are—and it doesn’t have to keep you from living a meaningful, hopeful and fulfilling life.
+If any of this feels familiar, you’re not alone.
+Therapy can help you regain energy, reconnect with what brings you joy and build practical strategies for managing depression.
+Remember, depression does not define who you are—and it doesn’t have to stop you from living a meaningful, hopeful and fulfilling life.

 There are many different causes of depression, including: